UCLALibrary/research-tips/_posts/2009-12-30-reading-strategies.markdown

             <div class="col s12 m12 l6 pull-l6">
                 <h4>Make an Annotation Legend</h4>
                 <p>Creating a key of symbols for annotating can help you make meaningful annotations that you can reference in the future.</p>
-                 <ul class="browser-default"><li>For example, a star might denote a main idea.
+                 <ul class="browser-default activator"><li>For example, a star might denote a main idea.
 Or a square might denote a connection to another text.</li>
                 <li>Your key of symbols will vary from text to text, depending on what you are looking for!</li>
                 <li>Avoid just highlighting or underlining— instead, make annotations that demonstrate and advance your understanding of the text.</li>
                 </ul>